The AI Chip Race: Why NVIDIA Made $130B and Who's Next

 Several startups are building specialized AI chips:

-• Cerebras — Wafer-scale chip (the size of a dinner plate).
-Fastest training for certain model architectures.
+• Cerebras — Wafer-scale chip (literally the size of a dinner plate).
+Fastest training for certain architectures.

 • Groq — Inference-optimized chips.
-Claims fastest tokens-per-second for LLM inference.
+Claims the highest tokens-per-second for LLM inference.

 • SambaNova — Reconfigurable dataflow architecture for enterprise AI.